C3BI-pasteur-fr/unix-training/unix-I/source/File_System.rst

       :width: 600px

 * So now, I know where I'am.
-* But know, I'd like to explore the map.
+* But now, I'd like to explore the map.

 let's go for exploration
 ========================

 * I need to know how to move.
-* I need how to specify my destination.
+* I need know how to specify my destination.

 .. rst-class:: build